My Own Health Journey….

 I came to realize, in the weeks following the marathon run, that there was a need for an all-in-one approach to improve physical and psychological health.
 Something that hadn’t been done in exactly this way before.

-With this new experience and information, I am poised and ready to deliver a cutting-edge exercise protocol, as part of the Fit Tone Flex program.
+With this new experience and information, I am poised and ready to deliver a cutting-edge exercise protocol, as part of the Living Well with Arthritis program.

 I’ve been committed to my own mindfulness practice for over 30 years.
 I’ve explored the practice of Mindfulness more deeply during the last 10 years, attending mindfulness/meditation retreats and conferences around the world, including the U.K. and France.
 The most recent was in Boston, U.S.A., where I attended a personal, 6-week silent Mindfulness retreat at the Insight Meditation Society, Forrest Refuge.